Job application process

 Skills and experience

 Skills and experience relevant to the post you’re applying for is always a bonus.
 When recruiting new probationary police officers, we look for personal qualities rather than qualifications.
-We look for people who have;
+We look for people who are at least 17 years old and have;

 - a full UK manual driving licence or provisional licence